fdgd1998/vigalArtesana-CMS/README.md

 In order to make everything work, you'll need to do the following.

-Move cryptograhpic_key.php, connection.php and email_settings.php outside your website's root folder (at same directory level).
+Move connection.php and email_settings.php outside your website's root folder (at same directory level).
 This is because theese files have to be in a non public accesible location.

 Copy all the content inside public_html into the root of your website's root folder.